Ancestral Instrument Method for Causal Inference without Complete Knowledge: Related Work

 The IV method is a powerful tool in causal inference when the treatment and outcome are confounded by latent variables~\cite{angrist1995two,hernan2006instruments}.
 It is impossible to test whether a variable is a valid standard IV from observational data alone.
 Assuming that all variables have discrete values, Pearl proposed \emph{the instrumental inequality} to verify whether a variable is a valid IV~\cite{pearl1995testability}.
-Kuroki and Cai proposed a criterion to find variables that satisfy the conditions of standard IV in the linear structural model~\cite{kuroki2005instrumental}.
-They provided a tighter condition than Pearl~\cite{pearl1995testability}, and the developed method can be applied when variables are continuous or discrete.
-Chu \etal~\cite{chu2001semi} proposed the concept of semi-instrumental variable for a continuous variable.
+Kuroki and Cai proposed a criterion to find variables that satisfy the conditions of a standard IV in the linear structural model~\cite{kuroki2005instrumental}.
+They provided a tighter condition than Pearl's~\cite{pearl1995testability}, and the developed method can be applied to data with continuous or discrete variables.
+Chu \etal~\cite{chu2001semi} proposed the concept of a semi-instrumental variable for a continuous variable.
 An IV is a semi-instrument, but the converse does not hold.
-The three works reviewed are either theoretical solutions or working on a dataset with several variables only (less than 5).
+Under the linearity assumption, Zhang et al.~\cite{zhang2020simultaneous} proposed a symbiotic approach to causal discovery and identification by using a quasi-instrumental set.
+The four works reviewed above are either theoretical solutions or on a dataset with several variables (less than 5).

 Kang \etal proposed a data-driven IV estimator, sisVIVE~\cite{kang2016instrumental}. sisVIVE requires that a set of candidate IVs and a set of observed variables are known and less than 50\% of the candidate IVs are invalid.
 Hartford \etal proposed a deep learning based estimator to estimate $\beta_{wy}$ from data~\cite{hartford2021valid}.
 This method also requires that less than 50\% candidate IVs are invalid.
-Our work is different from the data-driven methods, as our work is about ancestral IV and how to find the conditioning set from data.
+Our work is different from these data-driven methods, as our work is about ancestral IVs and how to find a conditioning set from data.